Canada’s Intellectual Property Firm

 Changes of agent

-CIPO reports that they have started processing revocation and appointment of agent requests, and are currently processing such requests from the end of July 2024.
+CIPO reports they have started processing revocation and appointment of agent requests, and are currently processing such requests from December 2024.

 Assignments and transfers

 Assignments and transfers are still greatly delayed, with CIPO working through the backlog.
-CIPO has indicated that transfers from July/August 2024, name changes from June/July 2024, and document registrations from June 2024 are currently being processed.
-Document registrations where there is more than one document to be registered against one or more files are not yet being processed at all.
+The Office has indicated that recording of changes of name of the applicant filed after May 2025 is currently on hold.
+CIPO has indicated that transfers from January 2025 and document registrations from October 2024 are currently being processed.
+Document registrations where there is more than one document to be registered are not yet being processed, but registrations where a single document is to be registered against multiple files are now being processed.
 Certificates of recordal are not yet being generated.
 Confirmation of compliant transfer can be verified in the Canadian Patent Database.

 Late notices

 If a maintenance fee is not paid by the deadline, CIPO must send out a “late notice” setting a late payment deadline, which is the later of: six months after the missed maintenance fee deadline, and two months after the date of the late notice.
 A similar late notice is sent if the deadline to request examination is missed.
-No late notices have been issued since July 2024.
-This means many “late” periods (including for maintenance fee payments) have been extended beyond six months, giving applicants an extended opportunity to revive applications.
+No late notices have been issued between July 2024 and July 2025.
+This means many “late” periods (including for maintenance fee payments) have been extended beyond 6 months, giving Applicants an extended opportunity to revive applications.
 Third-party rights still apply in many instances after six months, regardless of whether a late notice has been sent.

 Abandonment notices